-The first Brazilian competition law dates back to 1962, but it was only in the mid-1990s that the modern era of antitrust in Brazil began, after the country shifted to a market-based economy.
+The first Brazilian competition law dates back to 1962, but it was only in the mid-1990s that the modern era of antitrust began in Brazil.
 Among other reforms, in 1994 Congress enacted Law No. 8,884, which governed Brazil's administrative antitrust law and policy until 2011.
-From 1994 to 2003, the Brazilian antitrust authorities focused primarily on merger review and substantial resources were devoted to the review of competitively innocuous mergers.
-In 2003, the Brazilian antitrust authorities promoted a hierarchy of antitrust enforcement and placed hard-core cartel prosecution as the top priority, making use of investigation tools such as dawn raids and leniency applications.
-A more recent development of Brazil's competition law enforcement is related to an increasing number of abuse of dominance cases, which is first and foremost a symptom of a system that is no longer in its infancy.
+From 1994 to 2003, the Brazilian antitrust authorities focused primarily on merger review, and substantial resources were devoted to the review of competitively innocuous mergers.
+In 2003, the Brazilian antitrust authorities promoted a hierarchy of antitrust enforcement and ranked hard-core cartel prosecution as the top priority, making use of investigation tools such as dawn raids and leniency applications.
+A more recent development in Brazil's competition law enforcement is related to the increasing number of abuse of dominance cases, which is first and foremost a symptom of a system that is no longer in its infancy.

-The basic framework for abuse of dominance in Brazil is set by Article 36 of the Competition Law.
+The basic framework for abuse of dominance in Brazil is set out in Article 36 of the Competition Law.
 CADE has not yet issued a regulation under the new Competition Law covering unilateral conduct, and has been resorting to legislation issued under the previous regime and precedents.
-The Anglo-American concept of binding judicial precedent (i.e., stare decisis) is virtually non-existent in Brazil, which means that CADE's Commissioners are under no obligation to follow past decisions in future cases.
-Under CADE's Internal Regulations, legal certainty is only achieved if CADE...
+The Anglo-American concept of binding judicial precedent (i.e., stare decisis) is virtually non-existent in Brazil, which means that CADE's commissioners are under no obligation to...